 Nine incredible vestibular warriors share their stories in a new docuseries

-Life Rebalanced Chronicles features six episodes, which will be aired weekly starting August 17, 2021, in conjunction with Balance Awareness Week.
+Life Rebalanced Chronicles features six episodes.
 Each episode is focused on a part of the human experience impacted by living with vestibular dysfunction—Body, Mind, Spirit, Relationships, Self, Life . . .
 Rebalanced.

 Benign Paroxysmal Positional Vertigo